arshadkazmi42/simple-date-validator/README.md

 [![NPM](https://nodei.co/npm/simpledatevalidator.png)](https://www.npmjs.com/package/simpledatevalidator/)

 ## How to use?
-Pass date and date format to `isValidDate` function.
+Pass date and date Format to `isValidDate` function.
 Function will validate and return true or false.

 ```javascript